chicken pot pie

 Instructions

-• Stir in cooked chicken, frozen peas, frozen carrots, salt, and pepper.
+• Stir in the cooked chicken, frozen peas, salt, and pepper.
+Remove from heat.

-• Pour filling into a 9-inch pie plate.
+• Pour the chicken filling into the pie crust.

-• Bake for 40-45 minutes, or until crust is golden brown and filling is bubbly.
+• Bake for 20 minutes, then reduce oven temperature to 350°F (175°C) and bake for another 20-25 minutes, or until the crust is golden brown and the filling is bubbly.

 Notes